Trump’s Easter goal in war on virus a nod to faith, business

 “Easter’s a very special day for me.
 Wouldn’t it be great to have all of the churches full?”
 Trump later told Fox.
 “You’ll have packed churches all over our country.
 I think it would be a beautiful time.”

 The idea drew alarm from many public health experts, who noted that even New York — thought to be several weeks ahead of the rest of the nation — has yet to reach its peak in infections.
-Unless Americans continue to isolate themselves for weeks, those experts warn, a virus that has already killed more than 800 people in the U.S. will continue to spread like wildfire across the nation, overwhelming hospitals already starved of needed supplies.
+Unless Americans continue to isolate themselves for weeks, those experts warn, a virus that has already killed more than 1,000 people in the U.S. will continue to spread like wildfire across the nation, overwhelming hospitals already starved of needed supplies.
+The number infected has risen to more than 69,000.

 But for conservative evangelicals who remain among Trump’s most ardent supporters, the president’s choice of the holiest date on their faith’s calendar was meaningful even as a purely aspirational goal to reboot American life.